simonmichael/hledger/hledger/hledger.m4.md

 Negative costs are supported, but can be confusing, as discussed at [--infer-market-prices: market prices from transactions](#--infer-market-prices-market-prices-from-transactions).

+Costs participate in transaction balancing.
+Amounts are converted to their cost before checking if the transaction is balanced.
-@/@@ costs participate in transaction balancing.
-So you could also write those less redundantly like so:
+You could also write the above less redundantly, like so:

 ```journal
 2026-01-01 buy euros